Preeti Sharma Menon

-Preeti Sharma Menon (प्रीति शर्मा मेनन), born 15 April 1969, is a National Executive Member and spokesperson of Aam Aadmi Party.
+Preeti Sharma Menon (born 15 April 1969) is a National Executive Member and spokesperson of Aam Aadmi Party.
 She joined the India Against Corruption movement in 2011.

 Early life

-Preeti Sharma Menon was born on 15 April 1969 in Mumbai and has spent her entire life in the city.
+Sharma was born in Mumbai and has spent her entire life in the city.
 She attended Loreto Convent School, Chembur.
 She has said she was influenced by the discipline, patriotism, and courage of the Irish Catholic nuns in her school.
 She participated in public speaking and debates while in school.
 In the 1980s, she was a technical writer and authored books on computers for school and university use.
 She acquired a B.A in English Literature from Mumbai University in 1990.

 After working as a freelance corporate trainer, she founded Synergy Relationship Management Services in 2001 to offer large-scale training and hiring.
 Synergy Relationship Management was sold in 2008 and had over 4000 employees across 100 cities in India by that time.

 In 2008, she founded Balaji Farms and Country Homes in Raigad, Maharashtra to promote rural tourism.
 Balaji Farms is set on a five-acre plot in a green belt and introduces farming and animal care to city dwellers.

 Soon after, she founded Viira Travels and Logistics Private Limited.
 Vira Cabs were conceptualized as a cab service driven by women chauffeurs.
 Today, the cab service has a fleet of 30 cabs and has trained over 200 women to acquire commercial driving licenses.